Chester Brown: Early life

 Chester William David Brown was born on 16 May 1960 at the Royal Victoria Hospital in Montreal, Quebec, Canada.
 He grew up in Châteauguay, a Montreal suburb with a large English-speaking minority.
 His grandfather was history professor Chester New, after whom Chester New Hall is named at McMaster University in Hamilton, Ontario.
 He has a brother, Gordon, who is two years his junior.
 His mother had schizophrenia, and died in 1976 after falling down the stairs while in the Montreal General Hospital.

-Though he grew up in a predominantly French-speaking province and had his first mainstream success with his biography of French-speaking Métis rebel leader Louis Riel, Brown says he doesn't speak French.
+Though he grew up in a predominantly French-speaking province and had his first mainstream success with his biography of French-speaking Métis rebel leader Louis Riel, Brown says he does not speak French.
 He said he had little contact with francophone culture when he was growing up, and the French speakers he had contact with spoke with him in English.

-Brown described himself as a "nerdy teeneager" attracted to comic books from a young age, especially ones about superheroes and monsters.
+Brown described himself as a "nerdy teenager" attracted to comic books from a young age, especially ones about superheroes and monsters.
 He aimed at a career in superhero comics, and after graduating from high school in 1977 headed to New York City, where he had unsuccessful but encouraging interviews with Marvel and DC Comics.
 He moved to Montreal where he attended Dawson College.
 The program did not aim at a comics career, and he dropped out after a little more than a year.
 He tried to find work in New York, but was rejected again.
 He discovered the alternative comics scene that was developing in the early 1980s, and grasped its feeling freedom to produce what he wanted.
 At 19 he moved to Toronto, where he got a job in a photography lab and lived frugally in rooming houses.